Skip to Content

 Affiliate Disclosure: I may earn a commission on qualifying purchases made through the links below.

-This is an example of a pressure defense basketball drill based on insights derived from Disrupting Offenses with Pressure Defense by Brad Underwood.
+This is an example of a pressure defense basketball drill based on insights from Disrupting Offenses with Pressure Defense by Brad Underwood.

 X1 implements on-ball pressure while X2 and X3 initially try to deny the wing entry pass.